-10.4 OBJECTIVE AND SCOPE OF THE STUDY
+9.4 OBJECTIVE AND SCOPE OF THE STUDY

 The objective of the study is to facilitate the Mumbai Metropolitan Region Development Authority (MMRDA) evaluate the environmental impacts of its proposed activity.
-MMRDA proposes to apply for loan to seek financial support from multilateral funding agencies.
-The scope of EIA includes the impacts resulting from preconstruction, during construction and operation phases of CSMT- Wadala (Bhakti Park) Metro corridor at Mumbai.
+MMRDA proposes to apply for loan to seek financial support from multilateral fundinng agencies.
+The scope of EIA includes the impacts resulting from preconstruction, during construction and operation phases of Gaimukh- Shivaji Chowk (Mira Road) Metro corridor at Mumbai.
 In addition, it is proposed to establish environmental baseline and safeguard measures for protection of environment for sustainable development during project cycles.
 The MoEF, Government of India, Notification of 14th September 2006 and its amendment dated 1st December 2009 enlist projects in Schedule that require environmental clearance.
 However, as per the said notification Railway/ Metro projects do not require environmental clearance from MoEF.

-10.5 APPROACH AND METHODOLOGY
+9.5 APPROACH AND METHODOLOGY

 The MMRDA has considered different alternative corridors.
 The underlying principles for evaluation for each corridor, without affecting the overall usefulness of the corridor, are minimum private land acquisition, least disturbance to properties, minimum disturbance to ecology/biodiversity.
-In the analysis of alternatives, a comparison of scenario with and without the project has also been made.
 The final alternative was fixed based on Technical Feasibility, Socio-economic acceptability, and Environmental sustainability for Metro Corridors.
 The environmental study is carried out for the alignment proposed by MMRDA.
 The impacts are assessed for various phases of project cycle namely:

-- · Impacts due to project location,
+- Impacts due to project location,

 - Impacts due to project design,

 - Impacts due to project construction, and

 - Impacts due to project operation.